Chart Color Schemes

 Heathmont shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates of 40.1% among residents aged 15+ exceeding both the Australian average (30.4%) and that of the SA4 region (31.2%).
+The area's educational profile is notable regionally, with university qualification rates of 40.1% among residents aged 15+, surpassing the Australian average of 30.4% and the SA4 region's rate of 31.2%.
 Bachelor degrees are most prevalent at 25.3%, followed by postgraduate qualifications (9.9%) and graduate diplomas (4.9%).
-Vocational credentials are also prominent, with 29.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.9% and certificates at 17.4%.
+Vocational credentials are also prominent, with 29.3% of residents aged 15+ holding them - advanced diplomas account for 11.9% and certificates for 17.4%.

 Frequently Asked Questions - Education